 Step 4: Coordinating Supports and Services

-Support Coordination for Smooth Transition
+Support Coordination

-• Ongoing care services, such as personal care and mobility assistance.
+- Ongoing personal care and mobility assistance.

 Step 5: Moving In and Settling Down